Gareth-McGirr/taco-travels/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - From the menu on left select 'Pages'
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Branch: main
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Click 'Save'
+  - A live link will be displayed in a green banner when published successfully.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://gareth-mcgirr.github.io/tacos-travels/

 ## Credits